fgr0/barista/README.md

 ### Preventing sleep

 Barista's main function is to prevent your Mac from sleeping.
-You can choose if it will run forever, a set time, or until the next day (2am).
+You can choose if it will run forever, a set time, or until the next morning (3am).
 Per default it will run until you manually disable it, but you can change the default in the Preferences.
 The menu also has an 'Activate for...' option, where you can choose how long to run for only this activation.